Skip to content

 There are seven basic types of PPE.
 These include:

-• Head Protection - hard hats, helmets, and head gear
+• Head protection - hard hats, helmets, and head gear

-• Eye Protection - safety goggles, safety glasses, and face shields
+• Eye protection - safety goggles, safety glasses, and face shields

-• Hearing Protection - ear muffs and ear plugs
+• Hearing protection - ear muffs and ear plugs

-• Respiratory Protection - respirators, self-contained breathing apparatus, gas masks, and surgical masks
+• Respiratory protection - respirators, self-contained breathing apparatus, gas masks, and surgical masks

-• Body Protection - safety vests, safety suits, knee pads, and safety harness
+• Body protection - safety vests, safety suits, knee pads, and safety harness

-• Hand Protection - safety gloves and rubber gloves
+• Hand protection - safety gloves and rubber gloves

-• Foot Protection - safety boots and slip-resistant footwear
+• Foot protection - safety boots and slip-resistant footwear

 Who provides PPE?

-PPE and The Hierarchy of Hazards
+PPE and the hierarchy of hazards

 The hierarchy of hazards is a control system used in many industries to minimize or eliminate exposure to hazards.
 It is widely accepted by numerous safety organizations and is a standard practice in most workplaces.
 Typically this hierarchy is used by managers and foremen but it is important that all workers understand the hazard controls and do their part in helping control them.
-The five controls in the hierarchy include:

 1. Elimination

-The most effective way to keep everyone safe on a job site is to eliminate the hazard altogether.
+The most effective way to keep everyone safe on a jobsite is to eliminate the hazard altogether.
 If you see a tool or a piece of equipment that could put you or other workers in danger, consider the necessity of the item.
 If you do not need it, get rid of it.

 2. Substitution

-When you know that the hazard can not be completely eliminated the next strategy everyone should consider is if you can substitute the hazard out with something a little less dangerous.
-Even though a hazard may still exist everyone would be in less danger from it.
-If you see where a hazard can be substituted speak up and let others know.
+When you know that the hazard can not be completely eliminated, the next strategy everyone should consider is if you can substitute the hazard out with something a little less dangerous.
+Even though a hazard may still exist, everyone would be in less danger from it.
+If you see where a hazard can be substituted, speak up and let others know.

-3. Engineering Controls
+3. Engineering controls

-If your job site has tried to eliminate or reduce the hazard and neither of those is good options the next option is to limit the exposure to the hazard by using engineering controls.
-Engineering controls are designed as modifications to machines, ventilation systems, and processes that reduce the amount of exposure and physically protect workers from harm.
-Again this is something your foreman would take into consideration but if you see something that could potentially help you should always let someone know.
+If your jobsite has tried to eliminate or reduce the hazard and neither of those are good options, the next option is to limit the exposure to the hazard by using engineering controls.
+Engineering controls are modifications to machines, ventilation systems, and processes that reduce the amount of exposure and physically protect workers from harm.

-4. Administrative Controls
+4. Administrative controls

 The next option on the hierarchy of hazards is to use administrative controls.
 These types of controls are typically rules and regulations put in place to help minimize risks.
 They can include safety signs that are posted to alert everyone of risks and implementing standards and operating procedures when workers are working with or around hazards.
-As a worker, it is your job to read the safety signs you see posted and to follow the safety procedures that you are given.
-This will help ensure you and your coworkers are kept safe.

-5. Personal Protection Equipment
+5. Personal protection equipment

 At the bottom of the pyramid is personal protective equipment, or PPE.
 The reason PPE is at the bottom of the list is because PPE reduces risk but does not eliminate the risk completely.
-That's why PPE should be considered "a last resort."
-Even though PPE is considered your last line of defense, it can still make the difference between a minor injury and a major injury that could be life-threatening.
-If you know you should be wearing PPE, put it on!
+That's why PPE should be considered a last resort.

-Wear PPE and Stay Safe
+Wear PPE and stay safe

-Although personal protection equipment is considered the last line of defense it is still extremely important for it to be readily available to all workers on a job site.
+Although personal protection equipment is considered the last line of defense, it is still extremely important for it to be readily available to all workers on a jobsite.

 Find and schedule topics faster

 Raken's toolbox talk app makes it easy to choose from a pre-loaded library (or upload your own), then schedule and assign topics for any project.
-We'd love to show you how in a demo, and get you started on a free trial.
+We'd love to show you how in a demo and get you started on a free trial.

 Download a PDF of this toolbox talk